-Sika's solutions cover the full complement of technologies used for below-ground waterproofing: flexible membrane systems, liquid applied membranes, waterproofing concrete admixtures, joint sealings, waterproof mortars, injection grouts and coatings.
-Key market segments include basements, underground parking facilities, tunnels and all other types of water-retaining structures (e.g. reservoirs, storage basins, storage tanks).
-Watertight systems are faced with more stringent requirements regarding durability and proven long-term performance.
-Therefore product quality is becoming increasingly important.
+Sika's solutions cover the full range of technologies used for below and above ground waterproofing: flexible membrane systems, liquid applied membranes, waterproofing admixtures for mortars, joint sealants, waterproofing mortars, injection grouts and coatings.
+Key market segments include basements, underground parking garages, tunnels and all types of water-retaining structures (for example reservoirs, storage basins and storage tanks).
+Watertight systems are faced with increasingly stringent requirements regarding sustainability, easy application and total cost management.
+Therefore the selection of appropriate waterproofing systems to suit the needs and requirements of the owner as well as the detailing of the solution are key for long-lasting and watertight structures.